Modal Auxiliary Words are can, may, shall, will, must, ought to, used to, need, and dare. They do not have’ forms or -ed participles.

 - You cannot read.

-- Hari can write.
+- Lisa can write.

 - Birds can fly.

-- Yes, he can.
+- Yes, you can.

-- No, he cannot.
+- No, he can not.

-- Can he swim?
+- Can you swim?

-- He can do it easily.
+- Peter can do it easily.

 - You could do the work.

-- Can you play chess?
+- Can you play football?

 - I tried as best I could.

-- We cannot do without him.
+- We can not do it without Peter.

-- We cannot live without water.
+- We can not live without water.

 - You could do this if you tried.